krebeljk/openInjMoldSim/tutorials/resolve/README.md

 ### pack\_03: Remove the heat transfer
 The mold temperature is set to 230 degC which is equal to the melt temperature making heat transfer insignificant.
-The outlet patch still has heat transfer (by mistake) but this has little effect.
+The outlet patch still has heat transfer (50 degC by mistake) but this has little effect.

 ![Alt text](pack_03/plot0.png)

 ### pack\_04: Introduce the pressure dependence of the viscosity
 Parameter D3 is again set to D3 = 0.51 K/MPa.
 This makes the spurious pressure behavior more evident.

 ![Alt text](pack_04/plot0.png)